Stewartsville in Warren County, New Jersey — The American Northeast (Mid-Atlantic)

 World War II

 Location.
 40° 41.617′ N, 75° 6.728′ W. Marker is in Stewartsville, New Jersey, in Warren County.
 Marker is on Greenwich Street (County Route 638 at milepost 1.8).
+Located in front of the Mecsey-Bishop Post 456 American Legion Building.
 Touch for map.
-Located in front of the Mecsey-Bishop Post 456 American Legion Building.
 Marker is at or near this postal address: 323 Greenwich Street, Stewartsville NJ 08886, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 26, 2010, by John Ben Urban of Middletown, Delaware.
-This page has been viewed 971 times since then and 56 times this year.
+It was originally submitted on August 26, 2010, by John Ben Urban of Middletown, Delaware.
+This page has been viewed 1,143 times since then and 21 times this year.
 Photos: 1, 2, 3. submitted on August 26, 2010, by John Ben Urban of Middletown, Delaware. • Syd Whittle was the editor who published this page.